-In the bright sky of our days shines a black sun of historical memory that does not give us rest.
-The memory of the historical facts called "the Holocaust" darkens our days and nightmares our nights.
-The Twentieth-Century witnessed the mass murder of millions of Jews, and other populations, the destruction of hundreds of Jewish communities and the devastation of large parts of Nazi-occupied Europe.
-Its bloody past did not end there, and the genocide, on a different scale, though with devastating results, continued to be part of our troubling history.
-The Twentieth Century is part of our consciousness, present in our memory.
-A genocide, even when it ends, remain active in the memory of its victims, and probably also in the memory of its perpetrators.
-We ask where is the Holocaust in our consciousness, what it is doing to our identity, and how it influences our worldview?
+In the bright sky of our times, shines the black sun of historical memory that cannot be forgotten.
+The memory of the historical events called "the Holocaust" darkens our days and torments us with nightmares.
+The twentieth century witnessed the mass murder of millions of Jews and other populations, the destruction of hundreds of Jewish communities, and the devastation of large parts of Nazi-occupied Europe.
+Its bloody past did not end there.
+The devastating results of the genocide continue to be part of our troubling history and in our consciousness, always present in our memory.
+Even after a genocide ends, it remains active in the memory of its victims, and probably also in the memory of its perpetrators.
+We ask, where is the Holocaust in our consciousness?
+How does it affect our identity?
+How does influence our worldview?

-More than seventy years after, the Holocaust is still an unsolved problem for humanity.
+More than seventy years later, the Holocaust is still an unsolved problem for humanity.
 After an ocean of historiographical work, we are still trying to explain the causes and the origins of the hell of Nazi Europe.
-History studies still look for an explanation and meaning to the deepest and broadest manifestation of human evil that caused endless suffering and the destruction of millions of people.
-What can we learn from the events of World-War-Two, including the Holocaust of the Jewish people, on the essence, structures and values of Western Civilization, which caused destruction and bloodshed on such an immense scale, enabled the mass murder of the Jews and other groups and invented Auschwitz?
-What the knowledge of Auschwitz does to current society, to our culture, to our self-understanding as human beings, to our future perspective in the society of men?
+History studies still look for an explanation for and meaning to the deepest and broadest manifestation of human evil, which caused endless suffering and the destruction of millions of people.
+What can we learn from the events of World War Two, including the Holocaust of the Jewish people, about the essence, structure, and values of Western civilization that led to destruction and bloodshed on such an immense scale, enabled the mass murder of the Jews and other groups, and invented Auschwitz?
+What does the knowledge of Auschwitz do to contemporary society, our culture, our self-understanding as human beings, our future perspective on human society?

-After Auschwitz, the very humanity of men is questionable.
-"Is this a Man?" asks The Jewish Italian author, Primo Levi, and his readers with him, who did such things to other human beings?
-Who is a man that torments other human beings in that way, that caused other people to be victims of policies of terror that gradually lead them to their annihilation?
-On the other side, who are those people, asks Levi, that become inhuman, humiliated, oppressed, terrorized, led to the slaughter?
-Who are those people that radical evil caught them at their throat and they respond in a thousand ways of struggle and resistance?
+After Auschwitz, the basic humanity of people becomes questionable.
+"Is this a Man?" asks the Jewish-Italian author, Primo Levi.
+He, along with his readers, asks: who carried out such atrocities against other human beings?
+What type of person tormented others in such a way, caused others to be victims of policies of terror and gradually led them to their annihilation?
+On the other side, who are the people, asks Levi, that became dehumanized, humiliated, oppressed, terrorized, and slaughtered?
+Who were those people, who were trapped by such radical evil, and who responded in countless acts of struggle and resistance?

-These questions do not relate only to the past, but also to our human identity today.
-Not only about what was the Holocaust, but also about what it is today, within our souls.
-As a singular event, with no precedence or similarities in history, we just begin to grasp the impact the Holocaust has had on humanity and our concept of Western civilization altogether.
+These questions do not relate only to the past, but also to our identity today.
+We ask not only what the Holocaust was, but also what it is today, within our souls.
+As a singular event, with no precedence or similarities in history, we are only now beginning to grasp the impact the Holocaust has had on humanity and our concept of Western civilization altogether.
 What is the character of a civilization that could give birth to Auschwitz?
-What is the effect of Auschwitz – Auschwitz as a reference to the entire death machine of Nazi Germany – on our society, our culture, our soul and our future?
+What is the effect of Auschwitz (as a symbol of the entire death machine of Nazi Germany) on our society, our culture, our soul, and our future?

-These questions are especially bitter to the philosopher who wants to understand his place as a Jew in the post-Holocaust world, and without denying its implications to any person in any society.
-A great abyss lures under the feet of the Jewish person.
-We may assume that the destruction of the centers of Jewish life in Europe, the loss of one-third of the Jewish people and the threat that was hanged above the heads of Jews all over the world, have its mark on the way Jews see themselves live and act.
+These questions are especially bitter to philosophers who want to understand their place as Jews in the post-Holocaust world, without denying its implications for any person in any society.
+A great abyss lurks under the feet of every Jewish person.
+We may assume that the destruction of the centers of Jewish life in Europe, the loss of one third of the Jewish people, and the threat that hung above the heads of Jews all over the world, continue to have a mark on the way Jews see themselves, live, and act.